A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Learn More »

-My list of movies that are truly artistic (no Armageddon on this list, or even Hard Boiled which is one of my favorite movies) but people who aren't into movies will still enjoy thoroughly.
+My list of movies that are true works of art, but people who aren't as obsessed with movies as I am will still be able to enjoy thoroughly.

 Many people view this as nothing more than a drug movie like Cheech & Chong or half baked, but by watching it over and over again under the guise of pure entertainment, they expose themselves to beautiful deranged prose, brilliant cinematography and treasure trove of demented and half-baked existentialism.